 - No worries about pandemic issues such as social distancing and mask-wearing.

 There are many car rental companies in Miami and South Miami.
 Enterprise, Alamo, Budget, Hertz, Avis, and more offer car rentals at Miami International Airport.
 Some might say renting a car at the airport is more expensive.

 When you think about the convenience factor, though, it may be worth it.
 The alternative would have you taking a taxi to an off-site car rental company (and doing the same to return it).
 It’s nice to be able to just get in the car and go after a day of airline travel.

 Decide if you want rental car insurance.
 Rental cars are already insured through the company, but some may require some sort of additional insurance.
 You are responsible for any damages during your trip.

 Before driving off, check rental cars for scratches, dents, and scrapes.
 Report anything you find so that you aren’t charged for it.

-Decide whether you want to fill cars up with gas yourself, before returning it, or just pay a fee for the company to do it (that way, you can return it at whatever gas level you want).
+Decide whether you want to fill the car up with gas yourself before returning it, or just pay a fee for the company to do it (that way, you can return it at whatever gas level you want).

 Most car rental companies require the car to be returned with a full tank or ¾ full tank of gas.
 If you’re running late, it could cause unnecessary stress to try to find a gas station on the way to the airport.